 PER 685.
-PRACTICUM IN HEALTH EDUCATION, PHYSICAL EDUCAITON, OR RECREATION.
-Practical experience in the teaching of health or physical education or recreation.
-Experience will be in the area of the student's certification field or teaching interest.
-The practical experience will be under the direction of a field based supervisor in collaboraton with a university instructor.
-The course focus will be on planning, instruction and assessment of K-12 students.
+PRACTICUM IN HEALTH EDUCATION, PHYSICAL EDUCATION, OR RECREATION.
+Practical experience in the areas of health or physical education or recreation.
+Experience will be in the area of the student's certification field.
+The practical experience will be under the direction of a field based supervisor in collaboration with a university instructor.
 3